www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

     * [x] Do not render administrator documents on static rendering or render administrator pages with the lowest privilege.
         * [x] Renderers have to support a rights concept.
         * [o] View log files in website only for administrator. -> Viewing logs via web UI is not required for now.
-    * [ ] CURRENT Create default user profile page, were the user sees links to user specific pages.
+    * [x] Create default user profile page, were the user sees links to user specific pages.
       May do this, by showing all paths, that only a specific user has access to?
     * [x] Provide access to CPU and RAM utilization, if the user session has the appropriate role for that.
     * [o] CPU utilization is not visible in the layout anymore.